Aayush360/Aayush360.github.io/_posts/2020-09-09-Feature-Visulaization.md

-## What our Image-Recognizer Learned?
+## What our Image-Recognizer Learns?

 *Learnings from [paper]((https://arxiv.org/pdf/1311.2901.pdf)) by Zeiler and Fergus.
 They extracted these activations while using AlexNet (consisted of 5 layers) trained on ImageNet dataset.*